10 Ways to Achieve a Work-Life Balance

 It’s been nearly a year since millions of North Americans made the sudden shift to an at-home work environment.
 What was the right choice for our health and safety became a difficult adjustment for many.

 Maybe you’re still struggling to separate home and work life.
 We get it.
-When your workspace is your kitchen table and you have a child crawling over your lap during a team call, work-life balance may seem like a goal far out of reach.
+When your workspace is your kitchen table and you have a child crawling over your lap during a team call, work-life balance may seem like a goal far out of reach, in particular for women, who often juggle multiple roles as caregiver and professional.

 To avoid feeling burnt out, overworked, and stressed, we consulted workplace health experts for ways to help you find — and maintain — a better balance.